nikshriv/hassio-addons/cync_lights_addon/README.md

 # Cync Lights Addon
 ## About
 A Home Assistant add-on to enable monitoring and control of Cync dimmer light switches.
 This works in conjunction with Cync Room Lights custom integration.
 I only own Cync dimmer switches, so I am sure it works with them.
 I do not own Cync on-off switches or bulbs, but I believe the addon should work with them as well.

+With this integration, I use Google Assistant to control the switches, so you will need to link your Cync account to Google Home.
+This seems to be the most reliable way to control these switches.

 ## Installation
 1. Add this repository, https://github.com/nikshriv/hassio-addons, to your add-on store.